pmartin/pocketbook-demo/demo09-json/README.md

 Our goals for this demo:

  * Being able to parse some JSON string and extract the data it contains
+ * Serializing some C/C++ data structures to JSON strings
+ * Dealing with errors, especially during parsing

 # Resources